-- Any uncontaminated road planings will be recycled in accordance with Guidance on the Production for Fully Recovered Asphalt Road Planings. - Materials will be derived from recycled, secondary or re-used origin as far as practicable within the design specifications. - Best practice and pollution prevention measures will be implemented to minimise environmental impact.
+- At end of life, components can be recycled, reducing waste to landfill. - Any uncontaminated road planings will be recycled in accordance with Guidance on the Production for Fully Recovered Asphalt Road Planings. - Materials will be derived from recycled, secondary or re-used origin as far as practicable within the design specifications. - Best practice and pollution prevention measures will be implemented to minimise environmental impact.